walterwhite-69/Kurovexa/README.md

 ---

 > Note: Due to constant updates, Kurovexa has been made closed-source and wont be maintained properly on template version.
-It will get updated once in a few months
+It will get updated once in a few months.
+The hosted version will be maintained properly

 ## Features